-A shortcut makes this creamy butternut squash brown rice a cinch for a weeknight side dish!
+Creamy butternut squash brown rice uses a side dish to make this a cinch for a weeknight side dish!
 Plus, check out my sweet and savory ideas for variations.

 I’m a sucker for a winter squash.
 I don’t discriminate either, I love them all!
 So hearty, so warm and filling, and yet light and nutritious.
 What’s not to love?